cole-h06/Verity/README.md

 - Python (crawler + scraper)
 - SQLite (data storage)

-# Current Status of Verity
+## Current Status

- (As of June 8, 2026)
+(As of June 10, 2026)

-- Prototype in development

-- Retailer, manufacturer, and government source ingestion

-- Approximately 275–300 products indexed across consumer electronics and home appliances

-- Sources include Amazon, Walmart, Target, Best Buy, Home Depot, Apple, and more
+### Dataset

+- 24 sources
-- 20,000+ extracted raw claims
+- 15,185 canonical claims

+### Recent Results

+- Ran the first credibility propagation experiment
+- Non-uniform rankings emerged from a uniform starting state
+- Tested random initialization
+- Rankings were nearly identical after convergence
+- Maximum observed difference: 0.000799

+### Open Questions

+- Should source degree be normalized?
+- How should source independence be modeled?
+- Does the system always converge to the same ranking?
+- Can agreement be separated from correctness?
+- Can credibility emerge from graph structure alone?